slcassidy/liri-node-app/homework_instructions.md

      * The album that the song is from

-   * If no song is provided then your program will default to "What's My Age Again" by blink-182.
+   * If no song is provided then your program will default to "What's My Age Again" by blink-182. ***NEED TO ADD**

    * You will utilize the [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) package in order to retrieve song information from the Spotify API.